-No. Name (Date of birth) Brief personal history, position, responsibilities and other major occupations Number of the Company's shares held 2.
-Tsuyoshi Nagano April 1975 Joined Tokio Marine 21,000 shares June 2003 Executive Officer and General Manager of Nagoya Production Dept. III, Tokai Division of Tokio Marine Oct.
+No. Name (Data of hinth) Brief 1 personal history, position, responsibilities and Number of the Company's (Date of birth) other major posts shares held 2.
+Tsuyoshi Nagano April 1975 Joined Tokio Marine 22,100 shares (November 9, 1952) Renomination June 2003 Executive Officer and General Manager of Nagoya Production Dept. III, Tokai Division of Tokio Marine Oct.
 2004 Executive Officer and General Manager of Nagoya Production Dept. III of Tokio Marine & Nichido June 2006 Managing Executive Officer of Tokio Marine & Nichido June 2008 Managing Director and General Manager of Corporate Planning Dept. of Tokio Marine & Nichido June 2008 Director of Tokio Marine Holdings June 2009 Resigned from position as Director of Tokio Marine Holdings June 2010 Senior Managing Director of Tokio Marine & Nichido June 2011 Senior Managing Director of Tokio Marine Holdings Feb.
-2012 Senior Managing Director and General Manager of International Business Development Dept. of Tokio Marine Holdings June 2012 Executive Vice President of Tokio Marine & Nichido June 2012 Executive Vice President and General Manager of International Business Development Dept. of Tokio Marine Holdings June 2013 President & Chief Executive Officer of Tokio Marine & Nichido June 2013 President & Chief Executive Officer of Tokio Marine Holdings (to present) April 2016 Chairman of the Board of Tokio Marine & Nichido (to present) (Respo nsibiliti O (Group Chief Executive Officer) - occupations) Cha airman of the Board of Tokio Marine & Nichido execution of duties by other directors as a member of the Board, based on his wealth of experience and results he has achieved since joining Tokio Marine.
+2012 Senior Managing Director and General Manager of International Business Development Dept. of Tokio Marine Holdings June 2012 Executive Vice President of Tokio Marine & Nichido June 2012 Executive Vice President and General Manager of International Business Development Dept. of Tokio Marine Holdings June 2013 President & Chief Executive Officer of Tokio Marine & Nichido June 2013 President & Chief Executive Officer of Tokio Marine Holdings (to present) April 2016 Chairman of the Board of Tokio Marine & Nichido (to present) (Respo nsibiliti ' .
+Group Chief Executive Officer) Gro oup CC0 O (Group Chief Culture Officer) (Other major p posts) Cha airman ( of the Board of Tokio Marine & Nichido fulfill his role adequately in deciding important matters regarding business execution and supervision of the execution of duties by other directors as a member of the Board, based on his wealth of experience and results he has achieved since joining Tokio Marine.
 These include his intensive involvement in domestic and overseas insurance underwriting, his work in corporate planning and product planning, his terms in office as President & Chief Executive Officer of Tokio Marine & Nichido, and his current leadership role in the management of the Group as Group CEO.

-The reason for proposing Mr. Tsuyoshi Nagano as a candidate for director is that he would be expected to fulfill his role adequately in deciding important matters regarding business execution and supervision of the
+The reason for proposing Mr. Tsuyoshi Nagano as a candidate for director is that he would be expected to